 What to do in Helsinki in winter?
 Spend a great weekend in Finland!

 Below are my recommendations on what to do in Helsinki in winter to make sure you have an amazing time in Finland.
 They include traditional Finnish activities, as well as some more unusual ones.
 Take your pick and have fun spending winter in Finland’s capital city.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.

 #1 Try traditional Finnish sauna and ice swimming

 However, since I was in Helsinki with Alex, we wanted to have a more social experience and we decided to go for the newly established Löyly sauna, located by the coast.
-Löyly offers two sauna rooms heated by 7,000-kg stoves, lounge, terrace, restaurant, bar and, my favourite part, access to the frozen sea.
+Löyly offers two sauna rooms heated by 7,000-kg stoves, a lounge, a terrace, a restaurant, a bar, and, my favorite part, access to the frozen sea.

 #2 Travel through the frozen sea to the UNESCO fortress

-Fortress of Suomenlinna is a sea fortress, located on a group of islands, located at the entrance to Helsinki harbour.
+Fortress of Suomenlinna is a sea fortress, located on a group of islands, located at the entrance to Helsinki harbor.
 It dates back to the 18th century and is a great example of European military architecture.
-The islands are so peaceful to walk around with cute cafes located in the colourful wooden houses.
-The ferry trip is very short as it lasts 15 min and costs 2,20 euro.
+The islands are so peaceful to walk around with cute cafes located in colorful wooden houses.
+The ferry trip is very short as it lasts 15 min and costs 2,20 euros.
 The views from the boat are great and it’s worth taking it even just for those!